E.M.M.A. is the electric composer shaping the future | read | i-D

-E.M.M.A can only be described as one third Jackie O and two thirds right on feminist at a disco (Fame era).
-Born and raised in Liverpool, the firebrand music producer, or 'composer' as she prefers to be known, was once elected for the school council, managing to get soccer banned from half the playground — "We had to walk round them.
+E.M.M.A can only be described as one third Jackie O and two thirds right on feminist at a disco (fame era).
+Born and raised in Liverpool, the firebrand music producer or 'composer' as she prefers to be known, was once elected for the school council, managing to get football banned from half the playground - "We had to walk round them.
 It was unacceptable."
-She also lead and won the vote for girls to wear pants during her almighty reign.
+She also lead and won the vote for girls to wear trousers, during her almighty reign.

-Yeah, that's exactly right.
-Producer can sound a little 'flat' — it just makes you think of the tech side.
-But 'composer' is really imagining each synth is an instrument and you have got a whole palette of sounds, like any composer throughout time.
+Yeah that's exactly right.
+Producer can sound a little 'flat' - it just makes you think of the tech side, but composer is really imagining each synth is an instrument and you have got a whole palette of sounds like any composer throughout time has worked with.
 There's lot of pressure on artists to churn out things repeatedly and it's actually really de-motivating.
 Everything I put out in my name has to be long-lasting.
 Just because the internet has made everything disposable, it doesn't mean how we produce our craft should keep up with that unsustainable rate of output.

 What inspires your music?